uschatto/SE-Final-Project/Bot.md

 Few things to be noted are:

-1) Files that are to be tested for malware and inappropriate content should have the keywords 'corrupted' and 'inappropriate' respectively.
+- Files that are to be tested for malware and inappropriate content should have the keywords 'corrupted' and 'inappropriate' respectively.

-2) Files/Images have to be uploaded in the 'general' channel.
+- Files/Images have to be uploaded in the 'general' channel.

-3) SLACK_ACCESS_TOKEN corresponds to OAuth Access Token and SLACK_BOT_TOKEN corresponds to Bot User OAuth Access Token under 'Tokens for Your Workspace' on Slack.
+- For Selenium Testing purposes, 'management' channel has been created for the primary owner to receive the corrupted files report.

-4) For Selenium Testing purposes, 'management' channel has been created for the primary owner to receive the corrupted files report.
+- SLACK_ACCESS_TOKEN corresponds to OAuth Access Token and SLACK_BOT_TOKEN corresponds to Bot User OAuth Access Token under 'Tokens for Your Workspace' on Slack.

 ## **Use Cases Refinement**